Home School Applicants

-All applicants for alternative admission must submit scores on either the ACT or SAT.
+All applicants for alternative admission must submit ACT or SAT scores.
 Applicants may also be required to complete supplemental application forms, present and analyze their academic histories and goals, and/or meet with representatives of the Office of Admissions.

 Central Washington University welcomes qualified students from other countries.
 Students demonstrating the greatest potential for success at the university level may be admitted after a thorough review and evaluation of their entire academic background.

 Because educational systems vary widely around the world, there is no single, uniform admission requirement for international students; however, they must meet the following minimum requirements for admission purposes:

 1. Completion of the academic coursework and national examinations necessary to satisfy admission requirements to colleges and universities in their native country.